 If you are interested in transferring units into a degree program at CSUSB, a maximum of 36 units taken in a non-degree status can be applied toward a bachelor's degree, and 13 units toward a master's degree (subject to approval by the applicable academic department).

 If you are a student enrolled in another college or university and you would like to transfer units completed during the Summer Session at CSUSB back to your home institution, please contact the Registrar's Office at your home institution and follow their process to receive transfer credit.
 It is recommended that students confirm in advance with their home institution the eligibility to have specific CSUSB course units accepted in transfer to satisfy their home institution's degree requirements.
 The student is responsible for completing any requirements outlined by the home institution to transfer credit back to the institution.

-During the summer quarter, only 17 maximum units are allowed for the term, for both undergraduates and graduates.
-Of the 17 maximum units allowed, only 9 maximum units are allowed per session.
+During the summer quarter, only 9 maximum units are allowed for the term, for both undergraduates and graduates.
 For instructions on how to enroll for a course overload, go to the Records, Registration and Evaluations site.

 Yes, CSUSB employees will be eligible to receive free tuition for one course up to 6 units.
 They must still pay the mandatory campus fee.
 Employee discount may be transferred to an eligible dependent, child, spouse or domestic partner.
 Employees/dependents must be matriculated students in a degree program at CSUSB in order to receive the discount.

 This discount does not apply to students enrolled in a Doctoral Program, Summer Language Intensive Program or a Special Session Program.